 Our code of conduct, policies and due diligence procedures help to guide how we treat our people regardless of contract (permanent, fixed-term, casual) and work with our customers, suppliers and other business partners and communities in which we operate.
 These documents govern and influence our approach to respecting human rights, our ethics and values, and guide our decision making – across the group.

 Our response to modern slavery this year was informed by our Executive Team; guided by our own experience and supported by our external legal team.
 To identify the risks across our operations and supply chain we reviewed risk factors including country, sector, type of work and vulnerable groups (migrant workers, women and children).
 Our risk assessment indicated the risk of modern slavery as higher through our overseas operation, lower risk for our employees, and moderate to low risk for our supply chains.
-To address these risks, we identified three areas to focus on across our operations and supply chain in 2021 and into 2022 which are detailed throughout this statement.
+To address these risks, we ensure all third parties are reviewed against uk modern slavery requirements before entering into any contractual arrangement.

-This statement sets out Staysure Group’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2021 to 31 March 2022.
+This statement sets out Staysure Group Limited’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 1 April 2022 to 31 March 2023.

-As part of the Insurance industry, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking and we continue to take our responsibility very seriously during the coronavirus pandemic.
+As part of the Insurance industry, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking and we continue to take our responsibility very seriously.

 Our organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.